aaronlumsden/laravel-vue-api-crud-generator/readme.md

 ## Laravel Vue API Crud Generator

-### Installation
-`composer require lummy/laravel-vue-api-crud-generator`

 #### Overview
-A Laravel package that lets you generate boilerplate code.
-Simply enter the name of a database table and based on that it will create
+A Laravel package that lets you generate boilerplate code for your Vue.js.
+Simply enter the name of a database table and based on that it will create:

 - A Laravel model
 - A Laravel controller (with get, list, create, update, delete as well as validation based on your DB table)
 - Laravel routes (get, list, create, update, delete)
 - 2 Vue.js single file components to create, update, list, delete and show (using Vform & axios)

 This package aims to speed up the process of communicating between backend (Laravel) and frontend (Vue.js).

+### Installation
+`composer require lummy/laravel-vue-api-crud-generator`

 ## Usage